What to do if...you suspect your charity is being defrauded by someone you have a commercial relationship with

 Unfortunately, we cannot always rely on others.
-This is even more the case in the current climate, where people might find the temptation to “skim a bit off the top” greater than before.
-Fraud by someone you have a commercial relationship with, be it an employee, agent, consultant, supplier or director, is something all businesses should be prepared for.
-You should have an action plan in place to ensure your interests are protected and prospects of recovery are high.
-People who you thought you could trust could be taking secret commissions, submitting false accounting to claim more money than they are entitled to, diverting your business, or stealing your customers.
-So what should you do when faced with such a situation?
+This is even more so in the current climate, where the temptation to “skim a bit off the top” is greater.
+Fraud by someone you have a business relationship with, be it an employee, agent, consultant, supplier or board member, is something all charities should be prepared for and have an action plan in place to ensure their interests are protected and prospects of recovery are high.

 Next, analyse the situation.
 Is there evidence of some sort of unusual dealings here?
-There are a number of ways to sue a party for fraud, such as if they are conspiring with others to disadvantage you, if they are taking secret commission, if they are submitting false accounting records or invoices, soliciting customers, or just plain old theft.
+There are a number of ways to pursue a party for fraud, such as if they are conspiring with others to disadvantage you, if they are taking secret commission, if they are submitting false accounting records or invoices, or just plain old theft.
 If there is enough to cause you to raise an eyebrow, then this is when you might want to get lawyers involved, to analyse if there is a case here, and advise on what the next steps might be.

 Next, do some background research on the fraudster.
-Do they have assets in the UK – a search on companies house can show you recent accounts of a company or potentially shareholdings of an individual.
+Do they have assets in the UK – a search on companies house can show you recent accounts if a company or potentially shareholdings if an individual.
 The Land Registry can also show if they own property.
 If they have no assets at all, it may not be worth pursuing them unless you can show they have assets overseas, or if they still have your property.
 It may be worth instructing a private investigator.

 Then it is time to consider the strategy for recovering proceeds taken by the fraudster.
+Charity trustees have duties to safeguard the assets of their charities, so considering and if appropriate pursuing recovery of stolen funds/assets is crucial.

 Then choose from the vast menu of tools you want to use to go after your fraudster.
 Here are some of the main ones available in the English courts: